A little background

 Life settlements and taxes

-Life settlements are taxable once you make a profit.
+Life insurance settlements are taxable once you make a profit.

 According to the Tax Cuts and Jobs Act of 2017, a profit from a life settlement is considered the difference between the premiums you paid and the lump sum payout you received when you sold your policy.